10 Best Non-Touristy Things To Do In Berlin, Germany

 Updated

-Cultural trendsetter, party paradise, high on history - to say that Berlin is a cultural mishmash is an understatement.
-However, there’s more to the city than Brandenburg Gate, Alexanderplatz, and World War II-time relics, structures, and what-not littered throughout the city - in fact, this barely scratches the surface.
+Trendsetter, party paradise, high on history - to say that Berlin is a cultural mishmash is an understatement.
+However, there’s more to the city than Brandenburg Gate, Alexanderplatz, and World War II-time relics, structures, and whatnot littered throughout the city.
+In fact, this barely scratches the surface.
 The other side is the Berlin you can’t see immediately - the shrouded secrets, the less-frequented nooks, the eclectic projects, and the wonderfully quirky subculture.
-Take a dizzying spin through past, present, and future all at once with this list of some of the finest, hidden, and best non-touristy things to do in Berlin.
+While the famous hotels in Berlin are terrific holiday retreats, sometimes the best gateways to the city’s hidden gems are the quaint stays such as Airbnb vacation rentals.
+But before you fix your gaze on your accommodation, take a dizzying spin through the past, present, and future all at once with this list of some of the best non-touristy things to do in Berlin, Germany.

 Berlin, Schoeneberg, Tauentzienstrasse 21-24, KaDeWe